 Advanced Counselling Practicum (Revision 2)

-Delivery Mode: Paced Study, online and weekend seminars, and field placement (250 hours face-to-face).
+Delivery Mode: Paced Study, online and weekend seminars, and field placement (400 hours: 200 direct client hours and 200 indirect).

 Area of Study: Graduate Studies

 This course must be taken through GCAP.
 Permission of the program is required.
 This course is not open to non-program students.